-However, all the business institutions require a fresh MFA (Multi-Factor Authentication) token for any new data refresh, which prevents to provide a fully automated recurrent links experience.
+However, all the business institutions require a fresh MFA (Multi-Factor Authentication) token for any new data refresh, which prevents providing a fully automated recurrent links experience.

 You'd be able to create a recurrent link and we'll automatically retrieve fresh data.
-But with each daily refresh, you'll be asked for a fresh token to be completed.
+But with each weekly refresh, you'll be asked for a fresh token to be completed.

 For each refresh attempt, you will be receiving a token_required webhook asking for a token.
 The webhook will provide the token_generation_data information to generate this token.
 However, this token_generation_data information expires and it can be invalid by the time you ask your users.

 Fortunately, we have some strategies that will help you update business bank recurrent links.

 In order to provide a good experience with frequent updates of recurrent business bank links, we suggest the following strategies:

 Instead of directly asking for a new MFA token as soon as you receive the token_required webhook event, we suggest you wait and ask the final user when you want.
 This is to avoid excess notifications to the users, as we could send this webhook event multiple times a day depending on your recurrent link refresh policy.